OKEHAMPTON COLLEGE

 Year 7

 Year 7 serves as an introduction to the foundations of English Language and Literature.
-Our aim is to embed and develop the grammatical knowledge of KS2 through writing units in which students examine and emulate writers’ work.
-Our rich literary texts build the foundation of our KS3 and KS4 curriculum, introducing students to influential periods of literary history such as Classical Greece, Shakespearean England and the 19th Century.
+Our rich literary texts build the foundation of our KS3, KS4 and KS5 curriculum, introducing students to influential periods of literary history such as Classical Greece, Shakespearean England and the Victorian Britain.
+Students will be introduced to key literary concepts, such as allegory, allusion and symbolism.
+They will also develop their own descriptive writing and extend their vocabulary by emulating these rich texts.

 • Origins of Literature: Greek and Norse Mythology